fitness-finder/fitness-finder.github.io/index.md

 ## Example enhancements

-* Implement a text mesasge interface
+* Implement a text message interface
 * Implement an “I’m feeling lucky button” where the user is given a random public session as a suggestion for a given time
 * When creating a workout session the creator has an option to make it public or private, allowing them to choose who can see it or not